pantsbuild/intellij-pants-plugin/CONTRIBUTING.md

         git checkout -b $FEATURE_BRANCH

 * Push your branch

 * Create a new pull request (PR) from your branch on Github, and make sure it passes [Travis CI](https://travis-ci.org/pantsbuild/intellij-pants-plugin/pull_requests)

 * Label your PR **reviewable**, and add revieweres to 'Assignee' (If you are unsure who to add, take a look who touched the code last)

-* Iterating over the review by making changes then pushing your branch
+* Iterate over the review by making changes then push your branch

-* Committing your change to master (Committer status required.
+* Commit your change to master (Committer status required.
 If you are not one, please ask one to do so.)
   * Select **Squash and merge** on the PR
   * Fill out the description accordingly
   * Confirm

+* Once Travis CI build succeeds for the commit, it will automatically deploy the plugin to `BleedingEdge` channel in [the plugin repo](https://plugins.jetbrains.com/plugin/7412)

 ### IntelliJ project setup: